membrane/api-gateway/distribution/examples/basic-auth/README.md

 </proxies>
 ```

 You will see that there is a `<serviceProxy>` that directs calls to the port 2000 to www.thomas-bayer.com:80.
-Additionally the BasicAuthentictionInterceptor is set for the rule.
+Additionally, the BasicAuthentictionInterceptor is set for the rule.
 The interceptor will be called during the processing of each request and response.

 Now take a closer look at the `<basicAuthentication>` element: